-- 2 lbs ground turkey or use leftover turkey from the holidays!
+- 1 lb Ground Turkey or use leftover turkey from the holidays!

-- 2 tbsp GF all purpose flour mix
+- 2 tablespoon GF all purpose flour mix

 - Fill a large pot with water and bring to a boil.
 Add potatoes and cook until fork tender & very soft.